gerteck/full-stack-open/part2/part2-notes.md

   * Data for new resource sent in the body of the request.

 * To modify individual resources, we can either
-  * replace the entire thing with a HTTP PUT request,
+  * replace the entire thing with an HTTP PUT request,
-  * change some propeties with HTTP PATCH request.
+  * change some properties with HTTP PATCH request.

+### Adding styles to React app

+It's time to add some styles to our React app.
+* Let's add CSS the old way without using a CSS preprocessor first.
+* Recap: CSS rules selectors and declarations.
+* Using element types for CSS rules might be problematic, we can use class selectors.
+  * In React, we have to use `className` attribute.
+* We can use inline styles as well, pass through JS object.

 ### Rough time breakdown